stats

 });

-(static) gumbelDist(params) → {Number}
+(static) gumbelDist(params, args, data) → {Number}

-Calculates the probability density function (PDF) of the Gumbel Distribution
+Calculates the probability density function (PDF) of the Gumbel Distribution.

 Parameters: